 Did you know that there was a Cloud Robotics team at Google?
 They gave the following presentation at Google at I/O 11 in San Francisco in 2011:

-In it we learn about the Android Open Accessory API, which could be used to create an Android App that can “physically interact with the word.”
+In it we learn about the Android Open Accessory API, which could be used to create an Android App that can “physically interact with the world.”
 The importance of cloud-based object recognition for robots is also stressed, telling us that not only is the ability to come across new things and recognize them is important, but so are instructions that come back from databases in the cloud that tell robots how they can interact with those objects.

 Other cloud based services that not only benefit people, but could also benefit robots are mapping and navigation, voice recognition, optical character recognition, translation, and other things that can lead to smarter robots.
 A robot doesn’t need to be smart by itself – it just needs to connect to the cloud to figure out problems.
 A favorite moment for me in the video is a comparison of robots built a year apart folding towels, and how much better they’ve gotten at it.
 I also enjoyed a section on how a home-based robot could be used like a streetview car to index the contents of your house for a home-based search engine.
 A turtlebot finding a cupcake is priceless.